drocco007/pythy/pyatl_jun_2012.rst

         >>> mock_fn()
         42

-They provided useful information to your tests:
+They provide useful information to your tests:

     .. code-block:: python